-Superu has a legislative mandate to ‘identify evidence and research that will assist in determining or achieving the Government’s policies and priorities in the social sector’.
-With this in mind, we have developed a set of research directions for the social sector¹.
+Superu had a legislative mandate to "identify evidence and research that will assist in determining or achieving the Government’s policies and priorities in the social sector".
+With this in mind, we developed a set of research directions for the social sector¹.
 Superu was disestablished on 30 June 2018.

-As well as identifying the evidence that the sector needs now, we also aim to identify longer term research needs which will allow the sector to be agile and responsive to change.
+As well as identifying the evidence that the sector needs, we also aimed to identify longer term research needs which allowed the sector to be agile and responsive to change.

-This document can be used to influence the funding and direction of research so that knowledge is generated based on what evidence the sector needs in order to be effective.
-Practical examples of this could include using the social sector research directions to inform and influence:
+This document could be used to influence the funding and direction of research so that knowledge is generated based on what evidence the sector needs to be effective.
+Practical examples of this included using the social sector research directions to inform and influence:

 - social science funding decisions of other government agencies